julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

     You should be in the parent directory where ``SPyCi-PDB`` was cloned to with the Python environment is deactivated.

-Clone the UCBShift repository from `my fork <https://github.com/menoliu/CSpred>`_ on GitHub.::
+Clone the UCBShift repository from `Zi Hao Liu's fork <https://github.com/menoliu/CSpred>`_ on GitHub.::

     git clone https://github.com/menoliu/CSpred